 Damaging Wind Evolution

-A downburst is a strong downdraft which induces an outburst of damaging winds on or near the ground, and a microburst is a small but powerful downburst.
-Microburst winds can cause significant damage, and are a concern for forecasters because of their rapid onset and noted relevance for aircraft safety.
+A macroburst is a an outburst of strong winds on or near the ground with horizontal dimensions of 4 km or greater, while a microburst is an outburst of strong winds with horizontal dimensions less than 4 km.
+Macro and microburst winds, known as downbursts, can cause significant damage.
+Microbursts are a concern for forecasters because of their rapid onset and noted relevance for aircraft safety.
 It is difficult for a forecaster to anticipate which storm will produce a microburst.
-NSSL's dual-polarized mobile Doppler radar is used to collect data on microbursts and dust storms to compare with the Phoenix NWS dual-polarized radar data.
+NSSL's dual-polarized mobile Doppler radar is used to collect data on microbursts and dust storms to compare with the Phoenix NWS dual-polarization radar data.
 NSSL and the NWS hope combining both data sets will reveal clues about their existence.
-NSSL also uses the National Weather Radar Testbed Phased Array Radar to capture of the evolution of damaging wind mechanisms when thunderstorms are within the sight of the radar.
+NSSL also uses the Multifunction Phased Array Radar to capture the evolution of damaging wind mechanisms when thunderstorms are within 70 miles of the radar.